madesst/docker-python-3.5/README.md

-Just centos with python 3.5
+Only centos with python 3.5
 Setuptools and pip included